 |They undergo reverse transcription to convert the RNA into DNA.||Only RNA viruses undergo reverse transcription.|

 There are three types of retrovirus affecting humans:

 HIV attacks the immune system of a person.
 It destroys the CD4 T-cells which are responsible for fighting against infections.
 Thus the immune system of a person becomes weaker and weaker.
-It can be transmitted through needles, body fluids, or from mother to a child during childbirth or breastfeeding.
+It can be transmitted through needles, body fluids, or from a mother to child during childbirth or breastfeeding.
 It cannot be cured through medications and treatment.
 AIDS is the last stage of HIV infection ad a person does not survive.

 Human T-cell Lymphotropic Virus (HTLV) types I and II

-The type I and II are closely related to each other.
+Type I and II are closely related to each other.
 A person infected with HTLV I virus develops acute T-cell leukaemia.
 It affects the spinal cord and causes a neurological disorder.
 It was the first human retrovirus to be discovered and can be transmitted through blood transfusion, needle sharing, breastmilk, or sexual contact.
 HTLV II is also associated with neurological disorders and some types of blood cancers.
 However, very less is known about this type of virus.

 The endogenous retroviruses consist of the genetic material from those extinct viruses whose genetic composition is similar to that of the extant retroviruses.
-These viruses have distributed among humans with the evolution over the years.
+These viruses have been distributed among humans with evolution over the years.
 They contribute 5% of the human genome and are passed on from one generation to another.